gx9702/UA-TypeRepository/Core/Part14/DataTypes/PublishedDataSetDataType/readme.md

 <!-- datatype -->
 ## PublishedDataSetDataType
+This Structure DataType represents the PublishedDataSet parameters.
+The PublishedDataSetDataType is formally defined in Table 9.
 <!-- end of description -->
 The fields of the PublishedDataSetDataType DataType are defined in the following table: